Top Tips For Productive Meetings With Marketing Agencies

 Let Them Share What They’ve Accomplished (15 min)

-The best way to start a productive meeting is for everyone on your team to share what they’ve accomplished.
+The best way to start a productive meeting is for everyone on your marketing team to share what they’ve accomplished.
 This allows you to see what’s been completed, and what is still being carried over into the next week (or sprint cycle).
-By looking at what has been completed, you can then assess if other team members need to be pulled in to help out.
+By looking at what has been completed, you can then assess if other marketing team members need to be pulled in to help out.
 You can ask yourself:

 - Did the copywriter complete the blog before the deadline?
 Was it sent to the client for review?